 Use the right metric

-While there are a number of metrics (NPS, CSAT, etc) that can be used to measure the customer experience; you need to find the right fit for your company.
+While there are a number of metrics (PI, CSAT, etc.) that can be used to measure the customer experience; you need to find the right fit for your company.
 Many companies tend to lean on a single metric to measure the entire journey, but is that the right thing to do?
 Not exactly.

 Since a customer has different needs and experiences during the entire journey; employing a single metric at all stages of this journey is not the best idea.
-And to know which metric is the most suitable, the first step should be discovering different touchpoints and how they impact the overall customer journey by using the customer journey analytics.
+To know which metric is the most suitable, the first step should be discovering different touchpoints and how they impact the overall customer journey by using customer journey analytics.

 Use the right feedback channel